coleifer/huey/docs/django.rst

 * ``huey.RedisHuey`` - default.
 * ``huey.PriorityRedisHuey`` - uses Redis but adds support for :ref:`priority`.
   Requires redis server 5.0 or newer.
+* ``huey.RedisExpireHuey`` - Redis implementation that expires result keys
+  automatically if results are not read.
+* ``huey.PriorityRedisExpireHuey`` - Redis implementation that expires result
+  keys automatically if results are not read and supports priority.
 * ``huey.SqliteHuey`` - uses Sqlite, full support for task priorities.
 Accepts a ``filename`` parameter for the path to the database file.
+* ``huey.FileHuey`` - uses filesystem for storage.
+Accepts a ``path`` parameter for the base storage directory.

 Alternatively, you can simply set ``settings.HUEY`` to a :py:class:`Huey` instance and do your configuration directly.
 In the example below, I've also